 If you’re getting depressed thinking about how much interest you’re actually paying, there’s good news: Most lenders let you make additional principal payments to pay off a loan faster.
 Making extra principal payments will reduce the amount of interest you’ll pay over the life of a loan since interest is calculated on the outstanding loan balance.

 For example, if Hannah pays an additional $100 toward the loan’s principal with each monthly payment, she will reduce the amount of interest she pays over the life of the loan by $609 and shorten the five-year loan term by almost two years.

-If you want to pay your loan off early, talk to your lender or loan servicer to find out how the lender applies extra payments.
+If you want to pay your loan off early, talk to your lender, credit card provider, or loan servicer to find out how the lender applies extra payments.
 Some lenders automatically apply any extra payments to interest first, rather than applying them to the principal.
 Other lenders may charge a penalty for paying off the loan early, so call your lender to ask how you can make a principal-only payment before making extra payments.